WilfredoBarrios/Coding5s-Python-Core-and-Scripting/README.md

 3. **Open any `.livemd` file** in your preferred language and click **Run in Livebook**.

 ---
+> 🔬 **Scientific Foundation:** This curriculum's architecture is built to mitigate the accumulation of **Epistemic Debt**—a state where a developer relies blindly on AI code generation without internalizing the underlying logic.
+Based on recent academic research ([arXiv:2602.20206](https://arxiv.org/abs/2602.20206)), our structured *Explanation Gates* and *Socratic AI Mentors* enforce active "Teach-Back" validation, turning passive copy-pasting into independent technical mastery.
+---

 ## 📊 Master Curriculum Analytics & Use Cases